 - Pending Approval - The student or parent has made some changes, and clicked the Submit to Counselor button.

-Note: The Academic Plan Status Summary is linked to specific counselors via the currently logged in user's staff ID.
+Note: The Academic Plan Status Summary is linked to the Students' Counselor via the currently logged in user's Staff ID.
 If unexpected counts are displayed here, be sure the Staff ID is properly entered into Security Users (UGN), Staff (STF), and Teachers (TCH).

-Check the Show Changes by Student/Parent checkbox to show the changes.
+Check the Show Changes by Student/Parent checkbox to show the changes submitted by Parents or Students.
 Courses added will be displayed in green, and deleted courses will be displayed in red.
-The counselor has the opportunity to reject any change or Accept all Changes.
+The Counselor has the opportunity to reject any change or Accept all Changes.
 To reject a change, check the box next to the course you would like to reject, and click Reject The Selected Changes.
 Once the plan is acceptable, click Accept all Changes to accept the plan.

-Once the counselor approves the plan, the plan status becomes "Approved".
+Once the Counselor approves the plan, the plan status becomes "Approved" and the new courses change color to dark blue.

 Importing Course Requests